drpnd/aos/README.md

 in the future, and consequently, FAT32 is not supported to reduce the code complexity here.
 This procedure is complemeted using BIOS calls, INT 13h.

+## Checkpoint 8
+We do a few more things in the real mode before transitioning to the kernel.
+Some memory spaces are used by interrupt vector table, BIOS data, video RAM etc., and cannot be used by the kernel.
+In this checkpoint, we load the memory map using a BIOS call, INT 15h, that tells the kernel's memory manager where to be used.